 The workshop series for faculty addresses essential core educational topics and skills necessary for success in teaching and learning in the Western Reserve2 Curriculum.
 Targeting the needs of teaching in the Basic Sciences and Clinical Medicine, these workshops are for basic and clinician scientists, physician educators, attending physicians, preceptors, alumni, residents and staff who seek to prepare themselves for teaching in the Western Reserve2 Curriculum and/or improve their teaching skills.
 The workshop offerings provide a lively forum for the exchange of ideas and resources.
 These medical education workshops are available at the School of Medicine, as well as by request from specific hospital sites.
 Click here for a list of possible workshop topics being offered.

-This fall we are pleased to be able to present a Webcast Audio Seminar Series from the International Association of Medical Science Educators (IAMSE).
+This winter, we are pleased to be able to present a Webcast Audio Seminar Series from the International Association of Medical Science Educators (IAMSE).

 Competency-based Education--Where are we now and where are we going?